 Local Water Done Well

-Local Water Done Well is the Coalition Government’s plan to address Aotearoa New Zealand’s long-standing water infrastructure challenges.
+Local Water Done Well is the coalition Government’s plan to address Aotearoa New Zealand’s long-standing water infrastructure challenges.
 It replaces the previous government's Three Waters Reform programme but seeks to achieve similar water outcomes.

-Key components of Local Water Done Well:
+Key components of Local Water Done Well are:

 • fit-for-purpose service delivery models and financing tools